What is Sterilization ? 9 Types and Methods in Microbiology

 This method involves exposing the packed materials to radiation for sterilization.
 There are two types of radiation available for sterilization, i.e., non-ionic and ionic radiation.

-• Non-ionic radiations are safe to the operator of sterilization, and they are like UltraViolet radiation; they can be used even at the door entrances to prevent the entry of live microbes through the air.
+• Non-ionic radiations are safe for sterilization operators, and they are like UltraViolet radiation; they can be used even at door entrances to prevent the entry of live microbes through the air.

 UV sterilization